faiyazahmad07/xss_vibes/README.md

 -f: Filename that contains bunch of links
 -o: Output filename in which all the vulnerable endpoints is stored
+-t: No of threads[Increase the threads if you want more speed] (Max: 10)
 ```

 ### DEMONSTRATION